cpsamtec/jupiter/README.md

 - Enable/Disable VIM mode and extensions in Jupyter Lab and Code Server.
 0 - Disabled (default), 1 - Enabled
     - JUPI_VIM_USER
-- Enable minio client to access AWS S3. (ex. mc ls s3/)
+- Enable minio client to access AWS S3. ~/.aws/credentials also configured. (ex. mc ls s3/)
     - JUPI_AWS_ACCESS_KEY_ID
     - JUPI_AWS_SECRET_ACCESS_KEY
-- If credentials are changed (s3 or myminio) increase this value so the new ones are configured to be used in the environment.
+- If credentials are changed (s3) increase this value so the new ones are configured to be used in the environment.
 Default 1
     - JUPI_CREDENTIAL_VERSION
 - Change the build time user password for dev
     - JUPI_DEFAULT_USER_PASSWORD
 - Change the runtime user password for dev.
 Will be different than what is in generated image
     - JUPI_OVERRIDE_USER_PASSWORD
-- Change the myminio default passwords.
-Make sure greater than 8 characters
-    - MINIO_ACCESS_KEY
-    - MINIO_SECRET_KEY

 ## Device Share - Balena